Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Stochastic gradient descent via stochastic differential equations for stochastic optimization

-where $X(t)$ is the solution of (\ref{GD-c1}), and $\bB(t)$ is a $p$-dimensional standard Brownian motion.
-The solution $X^m_\delta(t)$ of (\ref{GD-stoch1}) may be considered as a continuous approximation of $x^m_k$ [or $x^m_\delta(t)$] generated from the stochastic gradient descent algorithm (\ref{min-GD3}) [or (\ref{GD-xt})].
+where $X(t)$ is the solution of the ordinary differential equation (\ref{GD-c1}), and $\bB(t)$ is a $p$-dimensional standard Brownian motion.
+The solution $X^m_\delta(t)$ of the stochastic differential equation (\ref{GD-stoch1}) may be considered as a continuous approximation of $x^m_k$ [or $x^m_\delta(t)$] generated from the stochastic gradient descent algorithm (\ref{min-GD3}) [or (\ref{GD-xt})].
 Since $X^m_\delta(t)$ is expected to be close to $X(t)$, and the Brownian term in (\ref{GD-stoch1}) is of higher order, we may replace $X(t)$ in (\ref{GD-stoch1}) by $X^m_\delta(t)$ to better mimic the recursive relationship in (\ref{min-GD3}).
-That is, we consider the following stochastic differential equation
+That is, we also consider the following stochastic differential equation

-As our interest is on their distributional behaviors, we consider solutions of (\ref{GD-stoch1}) and (\ref{GD-stoch2}) in the weak sense that for each fixed $\delta$ and $m$, there exist continuous process $X^m_\delta(t)$ (or $\check{X}^m_\delta(t)$) and Brownian motion $\bB(t)$ on some probability space to satisfy equation (\ref{GD-stoch1}) (or (\ref{GD-stoch2}) ) (see Ikeda and Watanabe (1981)).
-Some versions of stochastic differential equations (such as vague or approximate matrices for the diffusion variance) are informally used in the deep learning and stochastic gradient descent literature based on some heuristic or loose reasoning without rigorous justification (see Chen et al. (2016), Li et al. (2015), Mandt et al. (2016), Sirignano and Spiliopoulos (2017)).
-As we will see, this is the first paper to provide explicit stochastic differential equations and establish rigorous weak convergence for stochastic gradient descent algorithms.
+As our interest is on their distributional behaviors, we consider solutions of the stochastic differential equations (\ref{GD-stoch1}) and (\ref{GD-stoch2}) in the weak sense that for each fixed $\delta$ and $m$, there exist versions of the continuous process $X^m_\delta(t)$ (or $\check{X}^m_\delta(t)$) and Brownian motion $\bB(t)$ on some probability space to satisfy the equation (\ref{GD-stoch1}) (or (\ref{GD-stoch2})) (see Ikeda and Watanabe (1981)).

-The stochastic Brownian terms in (\ref{GD-stoch1}) and (\ref{GD-stoch2}) are employed to account for the random fluctuations due to the use of min-batches for gradient estimation from iteration to iteration in the stochastic gradient descent algorithm (\ref{min-GD3}), where $m^{-1/2}$ and $\delta^{1/2}$ are statistical normalization factors with $m$ for mini-batch size and $[T/\delta]$ for the total number of iterations considered in $[0,T]$ (as $\delta$ for step size).
-At each iteration we resort to a mini-batch for gradient estimation, so the number of iterations in $[0,T]$ is equal to the number of mini-batches used in $[0, T]$, and the factor $\delta^{1/2}$ accounts for the effect due to the number of mini-batches used in $[0, T]$, while $m^{-1/2}$ accounts for the effect of $m$ observations in each mini-batch.
+The stochastic Brownian terms in (\ref{GD-stoch1}) and (\ref{GD-stoch2}) are employed to account for the random fluctuations due to the use of min-batches for gradient estimation from iteration to iteration in the stochastic gradient descent algorithm (\ref{min-GD3}), where $m^{-1/2}$ and $\delta^{1/2}$ are statistical normalization factors with $m$ for mini-batch size and $[T/\delta]$ for the total number of iterations considered in $[0,T]$ (as $\delta$ for the step size).
+At each iteration we resort to a mini-batch for gradient estimation, so the number of iterations in $[0,T]$ is equal to the number of mini-batches used in $[0, T]$, and the factor $\delta^{1/2}$ accounts for the effect due to the total number of mini-batches used in $[0, T]$, while $m^{-1/2}$ accounts for the effect of $m$ observations in each mini-batch.

 The theorem below derives the asymptotic distribution of $X^m_\delta(t)$ and $\check{X}^m_\delta(t)$.
 Let $V^m_\delta(t) = ( m/ \delta)^{1/2} [ X^m_\delta (t) - X(t)]$ and $\check{V}^m_\delta(t) = ( m/\delta )^{1/2} [ \check{X}^m_\delta (t) - X(t)]$.
 Treating them as random elements in $C([0, T])$, we derive their weak convergence limit in the following theorem.